 - apply for an advance payment

-- hear your Working Credit or Income Bank balance, and
+- hear your Working Credit or Income Bank balance

 - report your employment income

-- tell us if you have met your Mutual Obligation Requirements outlined in your Job Plan
+- tell us if you've met your Mutual Obligation Requirements in your Job Plan

-Read more about how to create a voice biometrics voiceprint.
+Read more about how to create a voiceprint.

 Using phone self service